yugr/primogen/README.md

 * get code reviewed by more professional designers and fix accordingly
 * use [Fermat test](https://en.wikipedia.org/wiki/Fermat_primality_test) (and [quick exp](https://en.wikipedia.org/wiki/Modular_exponentiation))
 * TODOs and FIXMEs in code
-* teach Iverilog to synthesize encoder implemented with recursive functions (?)